daronphang/programming-resources/networking/DNS/resolution.md

 There are 13 root servers deployed across the world, and each of these nodes is highly distributed and replicated for performance and availability.

+Your computer knows which root DNS server to contact as every modern OS ships with a hardcoded list of root server IP addresses.

 ### Top-level-domain (TLD) server

 Maintains information for all domain names with the same domain extension e.g. .com, .edu, .net, .org, etc. A TLD server receives the next request from the DNS recursor and responds with the appropriate authoritative nameserver.